 The interesting fact is that in ancient Egypt lettuce had sexual symbolism.
 After completing its vegetative development with the formation of a head or a rosette of leaves, the plant goes into its reproductive phase with the formation of an erect seed stalk bearing flowers.
 The amount of latex in the plant increases and is under pressure, so if the top of the flowering stalk is cut off, the latex spurts out in a manner reminiscent of ejaculation.
 Consumption of lettuce may therefore have been thought to increase sexual prowess.

-All about lettuce farming, including soil requirements and preparation, fertilizing, maintenance and other growing conditiones, you can find in Agrivi farm management software.
+All about lettuce farming, including soil requirements and preparation, fertilizing, maintenance, and other growing conditions, you can find in AGRIVI farm management software.